Houston Astros: 1965–1970: The Great Indoors

 Just as the excitement was settling down over the Astrodome, the 1966 season found something new to put the domed stadium in the spotlight once again – the field.
 Grass would not grow in the new park, since the roof panels had been painted to reduce the glare that was causing players on both the Astros and the visiting teams to miss routine pop flies.
 A new artificial turf was created called "AstroTurf" and Houston would be involved in yet another change in the way the game was played.

 With new manager Grady Hatton, the Astros started the 1966 season strong.
 By May they were in second place in the National League and looked like a team that could contend.
 Joe Morgan was named as a starter on the All-Star Team.
 The success did not last as they lost Jimmy Wynn for the season after he crashed into an outfield fence in Philadelphia and Morgan had broken his knee cap.
 The 1967 season saw first baseman Eddie Mathews join the Astros.
 The slugger hit his 500th home run while in Houston.
-He would be traded late in the season and Doug Rader would be promoted to the big leagues.
-Rookie Don Wilson pitched a no-hitter on June 18.
+He was traded late in the season and Doug Rader was promoted to the big leagues.
+Rookie Don Wilson pitched a no-hitter on June 18, the first ever at the Astrodome.
 Wynn also provided some enthusiasm in 1967.
-The 5 ft 9 in Wynn was becoming known not only for how often he hit home runs, but also for how far he hit them.
+The Wynn was becoming known not only for how often he hit home runs, but also for how far he hit them.
 Wynn set club records with 37 home runs, and 107 RBIs.
 It was also in 1967 that Wynn hit his famous home run onto Interstate 75 in Cincinnati.
 As the season came to a close, the Astros found themselves again in ninth place and with a winning percentage below .500.
 The team looked good on paper, but could not make it work on the field.

 April 15, 1968, saw a pitching duel for the ages.
 The Astros' Don Wilson and the Mets' Tom Seaver faced each other in a battle that lasted six hours.
 Seaver went ten innings, allowing no walks and just two hits.
 Wilson went nine innings, allowing five hits and three walks.
 After the starters exited, eleven relievers (seven for the Mets and four for the Astros) tried to end the game.
 The game finally ended in the 24th inning when Bob Aspromonte hit a shot toward Mets shortstop Al Weis.
 Weis had been perfect all night at short, but he was not quick enough to make the play.
 The ball zipped into left field, allowing Norm Miller to score.